kkasra12/venv_questions/README.md

 ### Overview
 In this practical assignment, you've been assigned a random code file (e.g., `Q<number>.py`).
 Your task is to set it up, share it with your teammate, and ensure everything works smoothly.
 Follow these steps carefully to complete the assignment.

+> Note: If you see the `Questions` folder and don't find your assigned question there, don't panic!
+Wait for a moment for the fortune wheel to turn, then reload the page.
+Your question will appear soon.
 ---

 ### Step 1: Set It Up